 Consider the following formats below for your clubs.
 These are just a few options:

-- Small Group: Allows for advertising of special interest topics.
-It also allows an opportunity to delve into one topic, related topics, or treat the group like a traditional club going through each unit's subtopics.
+- Small Group: Allows an opportunity to delve into one topic, related topics, or treat the group like a traditional club going through each unit's subtopics.

 - Sunday School: This setting allows for study and optional charted achievement.
 This setting can work well when midweek options are not possible.

 - Ministry Breakout Groups: Use the curriculum as a guide to open discussion and scriptural insight.
 Treat the activity page or journal work as optional.